Top 20 Nationals All-Time Home Run Leaders (Videos)

 Andre Dawson won his only MVP Award as a member of the Chicago Cubs in 1987.
 Before that, though, he had a couple of close calls during his 11-year run with the Expos from 1976-86.
 The outfielder won six straight Gold Glove Awards and four straight Silver Sluggers during his tenure, which included seven seasons of at least 20 home runs.

-The Hall of Famer won NL Rookie of the Year honors in 1977 before finishing second in MVP voting during the 1981 and 1983 campaigns.
-That ‘83 season was special because it was the first time Dawson slugged 30-plus homers with 100-plus RBI in one campaign (he hit 32 dingers with 113 RBI, to be exact).
+The Hall of Famer won NL Rookie of the Year in 1977 before finishing second in MVP voting during the 1981 and 1983 campaigns.
+That ‘83 season was special because it was the first time Dawson slugged 30-plus homers with 100-plus RBI (he hit 32 dingers with 113 RBI, to be exact).
 He added a .299/.338/.539 line to those numbers, along with 36 doubles, 10 triples, 104 runs scored, and 25 steals.

 Another interesting wrinkle about this performance included him playing much better on the road than at home.
 In Montreal, Dawson posted a .777 OPS with 10 homers and 42 RBI in 336 plate appearances.
 As a visiting player, he finished with a .966 OPS, as well as 22 homers and 71 RBI in 362 plate appearances.